 Second-Year Curriculum: 37 Credits

-Hallmarks of the Oregon Executive MBA first-year curriculum include:
+Hallmarks of the Oregon Executive MBA second-year curriculum include:

 - Global Study Trip

 - Alliances and Acquisitions